 Homosexuality: We believe homosexuality is a rejection of God and the natural order He established for procreation and the multiplication of families throughout the earth (Gen 1:26-27, 2:18-24, Eph 5:31).
 We reject any teaching that males or females are born with a natural homosexual orientation from God (Rom 1:26-27).
 We strongly reject as heretical any teaching or church that suggests one can be a Christian and an active or passive homosexual.
 We believe that the gospel is powerful enough to deliver a homosexual from this destructive lifestyle and that a person cannot remain an unrepentant homosexual and inherit eternal life (1 Cor 6:9, Gal 5:19-21).
 We strongly reject any suggestion that two homosexuals living together constitute a family.
 We believe homosexuality is the kind of sin that could result in divine judgment on those involved with or sympathetic to this behavior while on earth (Gen 19:24, Jude 7).
 Listen to more here.

-Islam: We believe the "One True Creator God" of the Bible and Universe is not Allah as revealed in the Quran--Mohammad is a false prophet.
+Islam (The Religion of Muslims): We believe the "One True Creator God" of the Bible and Universe is not Allah as revealed in the Quran--Mohammad is a false prophet.
 The God of the Bible has revealed Himself through the person and work of Jesus Christ as God the Son (Heb 1:2; John 1:14, 18).
-All true prophets ministered before the close of the writing of Revelation (1 Cor 13:8-12; Rev 22:18), and they accentuated the truth that Jesus is the Christ (Rev 10:11) rather than revealing more truth about God (1 Pet 4:11).
+True prophets accentuated the truth that Jesus is the Christ rather than revealing new doctrines about the Lord (Rev 10:11; 1 Pet 4:11).
 Furthermore, the "One True God" is the God Who promised to bless the seed of Abraham through Jesus Christ (Gal 3:16) who is His natural-born Son (Luke 1:34-35; Acts 20:28; Gal 4:4).
 Those who claim to worship the "One True God" without addressing the Lordship of Jesus Christ are worshiping a false god (John 8:42; John 14:6; 1 John 4:1-3), are the children of the devil (John 8:44), and are condemned before God (John 3:18; 3:36; 5:40; 8:24) to an eternity in "everlasting fire prepared for the devil and his angels" (Matt 25:41) unless they "repent and believe the Gospel" (Mark 1:15).
+Listen to more here.
 Listen to more here.

 Jehovah’s Witnesses: We reject that the only name for God is "Jehovah”; that Christ is a created being or that He is a “god” (as stated in their “New World Translation” in John 1:1-3); or that the Holy Spirit is a sort of “force” (Acts 6:3-4).
 We reject the New World Translation because of its denial of the Deity of Christ (John 1:1-3, 14; Col 1:16), its presentation that the death of Christ was upon a stake, and its claim that the Archangel Michael was “the Christ” before He came to earth.
 Moreover, we reject their doctrine that Christ was raised spiritually then “materialized” a fleshly body to make himself visible (much like God did in the Old Testament), that God emptied the tomb of Jesus’ natural body at His resurrection, and that the end-times began when the downfall of Satan occurred after October 1, 1914.
 We reject their teaching that Heaven will be limited to 144,000 people who will rule with Christ as kings and priests over the earth (Heb.
 7:24-26; 1 Peter 1:3-4).
 We disregard any and all proclamations and predictions of dates they have and will make concerning the Second Coming of Christ.
 We also reject their teaching that eternal life is achieved “simply by placing faith in Jesus Christ and learning about Jehovah and obeying his requirements” (Gal 2:16; Eph 2:8-9).
 Finally, we completely deny that the Bible can only be interpreted by the Watchtower Society (John 16:13; 1 John 2:27).
 Listen to more here.